-- Our Local Child Poverty Action Report, which we are required to publish annually has been developed as a partnership plan, and was published in 2022.
-This is linked to Fairer East Ren and focuses resources on taking action to increase income from employment and benefits and reduce the costs of living for families - all three objectives are more pressing given the pandemic impacts on low-income families and those experiencing job loss or reduced hours. - Four Locality Planning areas have been identified in East Renfrewshire.
-These communities experience poorer outcomes than other areas across the authority.
-As pandemic recovery continues, community members from these localities are being supported to co-produce and take ownership of their own locality plans in partnership with council services and other agencies. - In Neilston a survey is currently being developed by the Steering Group to review local priorities, and in Auchenback the locality plan is currently under review with residents.
-In Thornliebank engagement and consultation is happening within the communities around the locality planning process. - We will continue to work together with other council departments and partners to ensure there is an appropriate level of focus on and collaboration with these communities to enable the required changes in how we utilise resources to deliver improvements in local outcomes. - 119.
-We have fully implemented a new Equality and Fairness impact assessment process to ensure we are fulfilling our Fairer Scotland and Equalities and Human Rights duties to consider the impacts of strategic decisions on residents with protected characteristics and those socioeconomically disadvantaged.
-We are currently reviewing the progress made with our Equality Outcomes through our Mainstreaming Equality and Human Rights Report 2021-2025 through a series of engagement events. - 120.
-The Council's strategy and plans are based on our overall Community Plan and articulate the role of the East Renfrewshire Council family (the Council, the HSCP and the ERCLT) in delivering the Community Plan.
+- As we continue towards recovery and as restrictions allow, we will continue to involve, consult and plan with community members through detached community engagement (outdoor street work), face to face meetings and online platforms to maximise their involvement in the locality planning process. - We will continue to work together with other council departments and partners to ensure there is an appropriate level of focus on and collaboration with these communities to enable the required changes in how we utilise resources to deliver improvements in local outcomes.

+103. We will use a new integrated Equality and Fairness impact assessment process and work with a new Equality Forum being established to ensure we are fulfilling our Fairer Scotland and Equalities and Human Rights duties to consider the impacts of strategic decisions on residents with protected characteristics and those socioeconomically disadvantaged.

+104. The Council's strategy and plans are based on our overall Community Plan and articulate the role of the East Renfrewshire Council family (the Council, the HSCP and the ERCLT) in delivering the Community Plan.
 The Council's "Vision for the Future" strategy was approved in February 2020, based on a series of conversations about life in East Renfrewshire over the next 10 years.
-Whilst the pandemic diverted the attentions of our organisations towards response and recovery throughout 2020 and 2021, the themes of Vision for the Future remain as appropriate as ever, if not even more so.
+Whilst the pandemic has diverted the attentions of our organisations towards response and recovery in recent months, the themes of Vision for the Future remain as appropriate as ever, if not even more so.

-- 121. The general theme of Vision for the Future is "connections", including physical connections across East Renfrewshire via greenspace development; transport connectivity and active travel routes such as cycleways; connections within and between our communities; and also connections between our services and users these concepts have been brought into sharp focus through the pandemic.
-It was agreed that the focus going forward will be developing this vision further and aligning it to the Community Plan.
-Further stakeholder and partnership engagement will be carried out in tandem with processes such as Local Development Planning and wider City Region work, with a particular initial focus on the themes of environment/climate change and building communities. - 122.
-Within "Vision for the Future" our clearly stated vision is to be a "Modern, Ambitious Council creating a Fairer Future with all".
+105. The general theme of Vision for the Future is "connections", including physical connections across East Renfrewshire via greenspace development; transport connectivity and active travel routes such as cycleways; connections within and between our communities; and also connections between our services and users - these concepts have been brought into sharp focus over the last year.
+The aim is to continue to develop this vision over time, and now with a focus towards renewal.
+This will mean continuing the conversations with stakeholders and in tandem with processes such as Local Development Planning and wider City Region work, with a particular initial focus on the themes of environment/climate change and building communities.

+106. Within "Vision for the Future" our clearly stated vision is to be a "Modern, Ambitious Council creating a Fairer Future with all".
 As part of our strategy, we focus on developing our 5 capabilities i.e. prevention, empowering communities, data, modernisation of how we work and digital.
-We aim to be excellent in each of these capabilities and then use them to redesign our services to make them more effective and more efficient. - 123.
-These capabilities have formed the basis of our transformation programme in recent years.
-The many service improvements and savings that the council has achieved have been enabled by the 5 capabilities and these capabilities will continue to drive improvement in the future, focusing on customer experience, our business systems and processes and capitalising on the use of Office 365 capabilities to enhance the productivity of our workforce.
+We aim to be excellent in each of these capabilities and then use them to redesign our services to make them more effective and more efficient.

+107. These capabilities have formed the basis of our transformation programme in recent years.
+The many service improvements and savings that the council has achieved have been enabled by the 5 capabilities and these capabilities will continue to drive improvement in the future, focussing on customer experience, our business systems and processes and capitalising on the use of Office 365 capabilities to enhance the productivity of our workforce.